oddbird/oddleventy/content/blog/2025/fluid-type.md

 but sites with the same size or larger text certainly shouldn't get _even bigger_.

-It's not just my site,
+It's not just my site --
 this has become a common practice across the industry.
 And it means some of my favorite sites already using large type